live-clones/lintian/doc/lintian.rst

    run.
 Allowed values in the list are "binary" (.deb files), "changes" (.changes files), "source" (.dsc files) and "udeb" (.udeb files).

-*Needs-Info* (simple, optional)
-   Comma separated list of collections required for the check to be run.
-   Common values here include "unpacked", "index" and "file-info".

 *Info* (multiline, optional)
    A short description of what the check is for.